rkaunismaa/NLP4HTML/README.md

 Dammit!
 Yup, scraping with selenium, which depends on the chromium driver, now fails!
 Time to see if I can get the latest driver.

 [ChromeDriver](https://chromedriver.chromium.org/home) Dammit!
 I am currently (10:20am) NOT seeing any driver for 116.0.5845.163 !

+## Friday, Sept 1, 2023

+4:13pm Still no Stable 116.0.5845.163 of the chrome driver available.
+I am going to kill the current chrome driver in /usr/local/bin and replace it with the current Beta 117.0.5938.35 version to see if that fixes things ... but just out of curiosity, gonna try to run /TestSelenium/ScrapeNewMatchAccounts.py under the conda selenium environment to see if things magically work today ...

+4:18pm WOW!
+No runtime glitch! so yeah, gonna actually try to run that notebook ... instead of just breaking in the code that creates the driver.

+4:23pm Nice!
+It DOES work!!
+WTF?! ... yesterday, it was not working!!
+Meh whatever ... this is good! ... so running that notebook now just cuz I can ...

+4:37pm So I think the takeaway is IF a new version of Brave is installed, THEN reboot the system if you want to continue using selenium!

+5:26pm Made some tweaks to the ScrapeNewMatchAccounts.py code and MatchFunctions.py ...